World's Most Dangerous Roads

 World's Most Dangerous Roads is a British TV series in which two celebrities are filmed as they journey by 4×4 vehicle along roads considered among the world's most dangerous.
 The show was initially broadcast on BBC Two from 2011 to 2013, and narrated by actor Adrian Dunbar.

-A new series was commissioned for the channel Dave, and shown in 2023.
+A second run was commissioned for the channel Dave, with the fourth series overall shown in 2023, with a fifth and sixth series broadcast in 2024, and a seventh in 2025.